springernature/shunter/docs/usage/testing.md

 This means your code under test is compiled and loaded in the same way it would be when running the app in development mode.

-The script makes use of [Mocha-PhantomJS](http://metaskills.net/mocha-phantomjs/), and the test runner page loads in [Proclaim](https://github.com/rowanmanning/proclaim) as an assertion library.
+The script makes use of [mocha-phantomjs-core](https://github.com/nathanboktae/mocha-phantomjs-core), and the test runner page loads in [Proclaim](https://github.com/rowanmanning/proclaim) as an assertion library.

+Before you can use the test runner, you'll need to [install PhantomJS](http://phantomjs.org/) separately.

 You can run your client-side tests with the command: